deislabs/spiderlightning/docs/pubsub-background.md

 # Pub/Sub Study

-This document describes the design of the Pub/Sub capability.
+This document describes some background research that inspired the design of the Pub/Sub capability.

-## Background
+## Definition

 The Publisher/Subscriber (Pub/Sub) pattern is a messaging system pattern that allows services to communicate asynchronously with each other.